mountain-pass/waychaser/README.md

 - [x] split webdriver from waychaser-via
 - [x] split browser stack tunnel into seperate class
 - [x] reduce webpacking of node_modules
-- [ ] try to use umd for both node and browser
 - [ ] fix struture of package so we get better jsdoc linting
 - [ ] clean up lining problems
 - [ ] refactor browserstack test run to use single tunnel when running locally